On The War Memorial Trail….. The WWII Soldier Who Died While Reading A Dutch-English Dictionary

 Nina died in 1982.
 Merrilyn now lives in Massachusetts, USA.

 Thank you to Merrilyn O’Brien and Cheryl Topping for sharing photos of Ronald Sidney Waterhouse.
-If you have photos and information to share about Canadian soldiers buried in The Netherlands, please contact Pieter at memorialtrail@gmail.com, comment on the blog, or send a tweet to @researchmemori1
+If you have photos and information to share about Canadian soldiers buried in The Netherlands, please contact Pieter at memorialtrail@gmail.com, or comment on the blog.

 …Want to follow our research?….